cnerg/cnerg.github.com/source/people/post-doc-2012-mesh.rst

 Desired Experience
 ------------------

 * Experience using the components of Trilinos ecosystem
-* Experience with mesh generation and related topics
 * Experience with a modern team-based software development processes:

     * version control (we use svn & git)